 Your doctor will determine the extent of your disease's progression by staging.
 Staging helps your doctor predict the disease's progression and develop a treatment plan.

 NHL doesn't always begin in stage I and spread to more advanced stages.
 More than half of all patients with intermediate or aggressive disease and more than 80 percent of all patients with indolent disease are diagnosed with stage III or IV NHL.
 And if someone is diagnosed in stage IV, it doesn't mean that the disease is incurable - it may be highly curable depending on the subtype.

 Number and Location of Affected Lymph Nodes and Organs

-- A Category: No fever, no excessive night sweating and no weight loss are present.
+- A Category: No fever, no exaggerated sweating and no weight loss are present.

-- B Category: Fever, excessive night sweating and weight loss are present.
+- B Category: Fever, excessive sweating and weight loss are present.

 Your treatment depends on your stage and category.
-Patients who fall in the B category usually need more aggressive treatment than A category patients do.
+Patients who fall into the B category usually need more aggressive treatment than A category patients do.